Keegan Murray NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- Conceding 117.1 points per game last year made the Warriors the 21st-ranked squad in the league defensively.
+- Defensively, the Warriors allowed 117.1 points per game last year, 21st in the NBA.

-- Giving up 43.3 rebounds per contest last year, the Warriors were 15th in the league in that category.
+- Allowing 43.3 rebounds per game last year, the Warriors were 15th in the NBA in that category.

-- Giving up an average of 25.7 assists last season, the Warriors were the 15th-ranked team in the NBA.
+- The Warriors were the 15th-ranked squad in the NBA in assists conceded per game last season, at 25.7.

-- On defense, the Warriors conceded 12.9 made three-pointers per game last year, 23rd in the NBA.
+- The Warriors were the 23rd-ranked squad in the league in terms of allowing three-pointers last year, giving up 12.9 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!